jerryliangxia/portfolio-v2/posts/python-raytracer.md

 # Conclusion

-This raytracer demonstrates the power and flexibility of ray tracing, creating realistic images with a set of simple rules.
-This is not everything that can be done with ray tracing - there are a lot more.
-With procedures in place to handle HDR mapping, soft shadows, UV mapping there is much to return to for this project.
+This raytracer demonstrates the power of creating realistic images with a set of simple rules.
+This is not everything that can be done with ray tracing; with further development, procedures to handle HDR mapping, soft shadows, UV mapping and more can be implemented.